cwm300/Mobile-Application-Timeline/README.md

-# SaloonApp
+# Mobile-Application-Timeline

-React Native Mobile App
+The beginnings of a React Native Mobile App.

-Timeline only at the moment.
+Timeline (social feed) only at the moment.